cdktf/cdktf-provider-google/docs/vpcAccessConnector.java.md

 - *Type:* java.lang.Number

 Minimum throughput of the connector in Mbps.

 Default and min is 200.
+Refers to the expected throughput when using an e2-micro machine type.
+Value must be a multiple of 100 from 200 through 900.
+Must be lower than the value specified by max_throughput.
+If both min_throughput and min_instances are provided, min_instances takes precedence over min_throughput.
+The use of min_throughput is discouraged in favor of min_instances.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.22.0/docs/resources/vpc_access_connector#min_throughput VpcAccessConnector#min_throughput}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.23.0/docs/resources/vpc_access_connector#min_throughput VpcAccessConnector#min_throughput}

 ---